 Hotel Melamun has quite smart rooms in a compact manicured garden sitting about a third of the way down Jalan Laviana towards Lovina beach.
 The superior and deluxe rooms are air-con throughout, clean and set in a row running back to the swimming pool.
 The rooms here are better decorated and furnished than some of the older joints in Lovina and represent quite good value.
 WiFi is also available on...
 Read our full review of Hotel Melamun.

-This property features the same facilities as the newer Sartaya II, except that it doesn't have a swimming pool and the rooms are much older.
+This property (previously Sartaya I) features the same facilities as the newer Sartaya II, except that it doesn't have a swimming pool and the rooms are much older.
 Each of the Balinese-styled bungalows comes with air-con, hot water and clean older-style bathroom.
 There's also a generously sized terrace and a very ornate facade to the bungalows.
-The entire operation feels quite well run and plenty of people choose to...
-Read our full review of Sartaya Bungalows I.
+The entire operation feels quite well run and...
+Read our full review of Shri Ganesh.

 The weird smell is the first thing to register when entering the standard rooms for the first time.
 After the weird smell, one notices that the rooms aren't particularly bright and the bathrooms pitch black without the fluorescent light on.
 The features are good with air-con, hot water and fan and decent beds.
 The main reason to come here is for the deluxe rooms built in mid-2010.
 They are big,...
 Read our full review of Suma Beach Hotel.

 Set up in the hills behind Lovina, if you're headed up this way you're either on the way to a private villa of the rather luxurious Damai.
 Whichever it is, you'll be needing your own transport.